Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 Let's assume that you deploy static assets under `https://mycdn.somecdn.com/icons/assets`.
 You can call `changeAssetsSource('https://mycdn.somecdn.com/icons')` to tell NG-ZORRO that all your resources are located there.

-Please call this in component's constructor or `AppInitService`.
+Please call this method in component's constructor or `AppInitService`.

 ### Add Icons in Lazy-loaded Components

-Sometimes, you want to import icons in lazy components to avoid increasing the size of the main.js.
+Sometimes, you want to import icons in lazy components to avoid increasing the size of the `main.js`.
 You can import icons in `providers` of the component or router with `provideNzIconsPatch` API.

 ```typescript